hamzahik/wakanda-paas-doc/Application_dashboard.rst

 .. image:: images/18_add_user_window.png
 	:align: center

-You can also delete a user from a group by clicking on the x button in the user panel or in the manage users view by deselecting it.
+You can also delete a user from a group by clicking on the ``X`` button in the user panel or in the manage users view by deselecting it.

 Configure group permissions
 ===========================